ninabarzh/broomstick/content/posts/update-weaponised-data.md

 Ten years ago, *Nonprofit AF* , in [Weaponized data: How the obsession with data has been hurting marginalized communities](https://nonprofitaf.com/2015/05/weaponized-data-how-the-obsession-with-data-has-been-hurting-marginalized-communities/), warned that nonprofits’ data obsession could dehumanise and harm marginalised communities—reducing lived experiences to reductive metrics, ignoring power dynamics, and prioritising funder dashboards.
 Now it’s 2025.
-Technology, AI, data regulation, and global politics have transformed—but many threats have only intensified.
+Technology, AI, data regulation, and global politics have changed—but many threats have only intensified.
 What changed?

 ---